It's been a week of chaos at the CDC. Here are 5 things to know

 Cassidy is a physician who spoke about his personal experiences seeing the devastating illnesses that can happen to unvaccinated children during Kennedy's confirmation hearing.
 He said he voted to confirm Kennedy after Kennedy promised to maintain federal vaccine policies — which is not what Kennedy has done.

 Cassidy said this week that his committee will conduct oversight of these CDC resignations.
-The ranking Democrat on the same committee, Sen. Bernie Sanders of Vermont, has called for a hearing on the leadership shakeup.
+The committee's ranking member, independent Senator Bernie Sanders of Vermont, has called for called for a hearing on the leadership shakeup.
 Cassidy has yet to confirm whether that will happen.

 Cassidy has, however, called for an important meeting on vaccines to be postponed.
 The Advisory Committee on Immunization Practices, known as ACIP, announced Thursday that its fall meeting would be Sept.
 18-19.
 Cassidy asked for that to be pushed back.